cloudfoundry-incubator/kubo-deployment/docs/user-guide/README.md

 `KUBO_ENV_NAME` was set up in the Install BOSH step.

-## Destroying the BOSH environment
+## Destroying the BOSH Environment

 To destroy your BOSH environment, follow the guide for your specific platform: